 Brighten up Brighton & Hove

 Brighten Up Brighton & Hove campaign reminds cyclists about the law and bike lights in October each year.
 In 2017 in the commute time over 80% of cyclists had effective lights.
 We distributed hi-vis/reflective rucksack covers and basic lights to 400 cyclists who were not prepared.
 Over 42% of collisions in the city are because people fail to look/see properly.
 As well as the law it is vital that you ensure you can be seen easily on the roads.
+This year we're again working with East Sussex Fire and Rescue Service in the city, having bought more hi-viz rucksack covers to distribute in the week beginning 22 October.
+Clocks go back on Sunday 28 October - meaning that the evening rush hour will be in the dark.

 Exchanging Places - raising awareness of blind spots.

 Together we're showing cyclists how they can or can't be seen from bus drivers’ points of view.
 Exchanging Places events are often combined with a week of enforcement beforehand, encouraging cyclists and other road users to minimise their risk on the roads.
 Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others point of view.
 See what a cyclist found out here and why the bus company are involved here .
+If you can't make the event the Metropolitan Police have produced this VR video giving you a seat in the cab.

 Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers are sometimes available.
 Just turn up and find out how to best position yourself for safety around large vehicles.
 We also hope to illustrate the specific difficulties articulated lorry drivers have this year - useful for all road users.